microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 	npm install --save restify
 	```

-1. Execute the following command to run the application and output "Welcome to Newsy!" to the TERMINAL window:
+1. Execute the following command to run the application.
+Confirm that "Welcome to Newsy!" appears in the TERMINAL window:

 	```
 	node app.js